 You know what they say - if there is a problem, then there are people who will talk about it.
 Be active on forums and specialized online communities.

-Keep in mind that most forums have strict guidelines about advertising and you can easily get banned.
+Keep in mind that most forums and sites have strict guidelines about mobile application marketing and you can easily get banned.
 Make your posts as useful and relevant as possible for your audience.
 Remember that you want to build presence and awareness.
 You want people to fall in love with your product and use it, but not being forced to do so.

-Gather your potential users in a community.
+Gather your potential users in your own community.
 Such as the Telegram users or World of Tanks players have.
-The army of fans of these applications is growing, largely due to the desire to exchange views with people with similar interests.
-These communities are very popular among players and have proven to be an excellent marketing tool.
+The army of fans of these applications is growing, largely due to the desire to exchange views with people who have similar interests.
+These groups are very popular among users and have proven to be an excellent mobile application marketing tool.

 To succeed in building your community you need to: